SebastianDevelops/computerScience/LearningJava/DSA/bin/Algorithms/BinarySearch/notes.md

 #### Order-Agnostic Binary Seach

 In case we don't know in what order an array is sorted we use Order-Agnostic binary search.
 To do this we can the first and last to compare them to see which order the object is ascending or descending.

+#### Start and end pointer

+- Start and end are two pointers that minimizes the search space